 Add a small amount of dish soap or other neutral cleaner to a bucket of cool water.
 Clean the stained concrete floor with a mop.
 Thoroughly wring the mop before swabbing a small section of the floor.
 Rinse and repeat wringing and moping until the entire floor is cleaned without any soap residue.

 Step 3 - Concrete Floor Stain Removal

 Immediately wipe up spills or soiled areas so they don’t cause a stain.
-Gently scrub the floor with a soft brush, mild soap and cool water for a concrete floor stain that is not removed with mopping.
+Gently scrub the floor with a soft brush, mild soap, and cool water for a concrete floor stain that is not removed with mopping.

 Step 4 - Stained Concrete Floor Finish

-Step 5 -Maintaining a Stained Concrete Floor
+Step 5 - Maintain a Stained Concrete Floor